North Korea teeters on the brink of famine as winter approaches | DW | 10.11.2021

 Pyongyang continues to insist that there have been no cases of the virus within its borders, which remain sealed.

-For nearly two years, there have been no imports of desperately needed food, medicines or other daily necessities, along with fertilizers required for farmers' fields.
+For nearly two years, there have been no imports of desperately needed food, medicine or other daily necessities, including fertilizers required for farmers' fields.

 Other experts have reached similarly worrying conclusions.